A historical overview of landmark events and developments in systematised watching, throughout art and architecture, society and technology.

 1889 Herman Hollerith develops and patents a punched card data processing technology for 1890 US Census and establishes the Tabulating Machine Company, one of the three companies that later merged to form the Computing Tabulating Recording Corporation, subsequently renamed IBM.

-1900 Reginald Fessenden successfully transmits his speech over a distance of about one mile.
-This appears to have been the 1st audio radio transmission.
+1900 Reginald Fessenden successfully transmits his speech over a distance of about one mile, the 1st audio radio transmission.

 1911 George E. Kelly recognizes military potential of aerial photography.